 Historian, journalist and travel writer.
 He has worked with and for the National Trust in various capacities for almost thirty years.
 His books include Victorian & Edwardian Country House Life and he writes regular profiles of country houses for the Historic Houses Association magazine.
 He has written numerous travel and guide books, and contributes to a wide range of newspapers and magazines.

 Studied at Cambridge, and received a doctorate from the Courtauld.
-She has contributed to many academic journals, and is the author of several books, including The Gallery Goers Guide, Claude Lorrain, Holbein, and Caravaggio: a Life.
-From 2002–3 she was Assistant Director of the British School at Rome, and later Research Fellow at the Getty Institue, LA, and Visiting Fellow at Yale.
+She has contributed to many academic journals, and is the author of several books, including Claude Lorrain, Holbein, Caravaggio: a Life and, in 2013, Vision & Ecstasy: Giovanni Benedetto Castiglione’s St Francis.
+From 2002–3 she was Assistant Director of the British School at Rome, and later Research Fellow at the Getty Institute, LA, and Visiting Fellow at Yale.
 In 2010 she curated the exhibition, Salvator Rosa; Bandits, Wilderness and Magic, at Dulwich Picture Gallery in London.

 Art historian specialising in 15th-century Italian painting.
 His first degree and PhD were from Rome University followed by research at the Warburg Institute in London.
 He has published articles on the classical tradition in Italian art of the 15th century and contributed to the Macmillan Dictionary of Art.
 He has also written on Mantegna and Renaissance drawings.

-Lecturer in Ancient History at the University of Edinburgh and a specialist in the history and culture of ancient Iran, Egypt and Greece.
-He studied Classics and Drama at Hull University and obtained his MA in Ancient History and PhD from Cardiff University.
+Senior Lecturer in Ancient History at the University of Edinburgh and a specialist in the history and culture of ancient Iran, the Near East and Greece.
+His books include Ctesias’ History of Persia, Creating a Hellenistic World and King and Court in Ancient Persia.
+He has worked as a theatre practitioner for 25 years and as a director and designer for drama and opera.
 He has contributed to history documentaries for Channel 4, the History Channel and the BBC.

 An authority on colonial India from the 18th to the 20th century.
 She has published books on Lucknow including Engaging Scoundrels: True Tales of Old Lucknow and Lucknow, City of Illusion.
 Her book Mutiny, The Great Uprising in India: Untold stories, Indian and British won critical praise.
-She lectures for the Asian Arts course at the V&A. She is currently Secretary of BACSA (British Association for Cemeteries in South Asia) and works as part-time archivist at the Royal Society for Asian Affairs.
+She lectures for the Asian Arts course at the V&A. She is currently Secretary of the British Association for Cemeteries in South Asia – she was awarded the MBE in 2015 for her work with the organisation.
+She also works as part-time archivist at the Royal Society for Asian Affairs.

 Diarmaid MacCulloch, DD, FBA, FRHistS, FSA, Professor of the History of the Church at Oxford, Fellow of St Cross College, Oxford, and prize-winning author, has written extensively on the sixteenth century and beyond it, including Thomas Cranmer: a life (Yale UP), which won the Whitbread Biography Prize.
 His History of Christianity: the first three thousand years (Penguin Press) and the BBC TV series based on it first appeared in 2009; the book won him the Cundill Prize, the world’s largest prize for history, in 2010.
 His three-part TV series for BBC2, How God made the English aired in March 2012.
 He was knighted in the New Year’s Honours List of 2012.